A Compact Coupling Interface Method with Accurate Gradient Approximation for Elliptic Interface Problems: Method

+Multiple schemes to approximate the mixed derivatives might be available at the same grid point, and a natural question is which one to choose.
+Here we discuss the criteria for choosing the scheme.
+Overall, we would like the scheme to be simple, compact and accurate, both in terms of the local truncation error and the condition number of the coupling matrix.

+\textbf{Simplicity} For simplicity, we prefer schemes that only use $u$-values as they are easy to implement.
+Therefore case 1, 2 and 3, which using central differencing or biased differencing are preferred.
+When the derivatives have to be involved, case 4 only use first derivatives, and is preferred over case 5, which also uses second derivatives.

+\textbf{Compactness} For compactness, we want to have a smaller radius $r$ for our finite difference stencil.
+Therefore case 6a (shifting to the other side) is the least preferable.
+When case 7 (shifting to the same side) has to be used, we prefer shifting out-of-plane than shifting in-plane.

+\textbf{Local truncation error} For accuracy, we look at the $\order{h}$ of the local truncation error.
+Central differencing (case 1) is preferred over biased differencing (and case 2 over case 3).
+Case 3 or case 4 has similar local truncation error.
+In general, case 6 (shifting) will leads to larger local truncation error compared with case 1 to 5.

+\textbf{Condition number of the coupling equation} Another consideration for accuracy is the condition number of the coupling equation.
+Solving a linear system with large condition number is prone to large numerical errors.
+Therefore, in cases where both case 3 and case 4 are available, we choose the scheme that leads to the coupling matrix with a smaller estimated condition number computed by \cite{hagerConditionEstimates1984}.
+The approximate condition number provide a good estimate of the actual condition number, which is computationally expensive to compute.
+The effect is shown in Section~\ref{ss:result}.

+\textbf{Ordering} As a summary of the above discussion on the criteria of choosing the differencing schemes for approximating the mixed derivatives, here is how we rank the schemes from the most preferable to the least preferable: case 1 (central differencing); case 2 (biased differencing with rectangular stencil); case 3 (biased differencing with square stencil); or case 4 (triangular stencil with first-order derivatives), whichever leads to coupling matrix with smaller estimated condition number; case 5 (triangular stencil with first and second-order derivatives); case 7 (shifting to the same side); case 6 (shifting to the other side); When multiple schemes are available to approximate the mixed derivatives, we use the most preferable scheme available.
 Though we can construct surfaces for a specific grid size such that none of the above schemes works, for smooth surfaces we can refine the grid such that the above schemes suffice.
-In addition, we note that case 5 and case 6 can be removed by refining the grid, while case 4 cannot \cite{shu_accurate_2014}.
+We note that case 5 and case 6 can be removed by refining the grid, while case 4 cannot, which is proved in \cite{shuAccurateGradientApproximation2014}.